davidwilson3/react-typescript-checkmark/README.md

 # react-typescript-checkmark

-This is an animated checkmark in React with TypeScript.
-This is a fork of a previous project that lacked TypeScript, optional colors, and a few minor props.
-This project decided to forego the previous projects use of .LESS styling files and instead use the 'styled-components' library.
-This allows for broader customization of the styling via props.
+This is an animated, customizable checkmark in React with TypeScript.
+This is a fork of a previous project that was double this project's bundle size and lacked TypeScript type files and a few props.

 **Adding this package:**